atapas/shopnote/README.md

 # shopnote
 `shopnote` is a JAMstack application helps in creating notes with shopping items.
 This application was built to showcase the JAMstack concept using `Fauna`, `Netlify Serverless Functions` and `GatsbyJS`.
-This is a test application and should be used only for the learning purpose.
+This is a sample application and should be used only for the learning purpose.

 # How to run